romana/vpc-router/README.md

   production.

-The format of the config data in for the configfile or http mode (config file or POST request) is the identical.
+The format of the config data in for the configfile or http mode (config file or POST request) is identical.

 The modes for the detection of configuration updates are implemented via plugins.
 It is therefore easy to directly extend vpc-router to integrate with various orchestration systems.
 [How to write plugins](PLUGINS.md) is documented separately.

+It is also possible to write external plugins, which live in their own repository.
+An example of this is the 'romana' plugin, which is described below.

 ### Mode 'configfile'